yossioo/ros2-yaml-unnamed-node/README.md

 # ROS2 YAML example for unknown node name

-This repos is simple package that demonstrates the ability of ROS2 launch routine to load parameters from YAML file with no node name.
+This repo is a simple package that demonstrates the ability of ROS2 launch routine to load parameters from YAML file with no node name.

 In `main.cpp` file we define a simple class that derives from `rclcpp::Node`.